lambdadroid/lk/README.md

 ### To other MSM8916 devices
 - Add a simple device tree to `dts/`.
 You just need `model` and the `qcom,msm-id`/`qcom,board-id` from downstream.
+- Add an entry for the resulting dtb file in dts/rules.mk make/build.mk automatically collects all *.dts in dts

 ### To other SoCs
 - Cherry-pick changes